openstack-archive/tripleo-docs/doc/source/install/introduction/architecture.rst

      metadata from Heat Template configuration files
    * Hiera files are distributed across all nodes and Heat applies puppet manifests to configure the services on the nodes
-   * Puppet runs in multiple steps, so that after each step there can be test triggered to check progress of the deployment and allow easier debugging.
+   * Puppet runs in multiple steps, so that after each step there can be tests triggered to check progress of the deployment and allow easier debugging.